For Pet Owners

 Initial consultation

 This usually takes place in your home, where you and your pet are most comfortable.
-This means I can meet all family members involved in your pet and the lifestyle your pet has access to.
+We can meet all family members involved in your pet and the lifestyle your pet has access to.
 This enables us to provide a tailored behaviour modification plan based around you, your pet and the available lifestyle/expectations.
 If you would prefer not to have a house visit, online consultations can be arranged.

 Prior to the consultation, you will be asked to complete an extensive behaviour history form.
 It is important that you complete this in as much detail as possible.
 This will become the starting point of our initial consultation discussion, allowing me to understand all aspects of your pets’ everyday life including the behavioural problem.
 While awaiting the completion of your history form, we will be assessing your medical history provided by your vet and preparing for your consultation.